Painting a bathroom — the essential steps to follow for a clean and fresh finish

 Add in prep time and a second coat of paint and you should have the whole job done in four to five hours.
 But when planning, don’t forget you will need to include drying time for the first coat.

-If you need to fill cracks and remove flaking paint, a primer like Bulls Eye® 1-2-3 Plus is definitely a good idea.
+However, if you need to fill cracks and remove flaking paint, a primer like Bulls Eye® 1-2-3 Plus is definitely a good idea.
 This will provide a strong base for the top coat.

-If you are painting over a dark colour, a primer (use white) will help to cover the current colour quicker and better than a standard emulsion or bathroom paint.
+If you are painting over a dark colour, a primer (use white) will also help to cover the current colour quicker and better than a standard emulsion or bathroom paint.

 Finally, if you're painting new plaster, you will need to apply a mist coat before painting the walls and ceiling with a suitable bathroom paint.

 Baths and showers can create a lot of moisture, so you should leave any paint to dry (cure) completely before using them again.
+Allow for a minimum of 24 hours, ideally 48 hours, to make sure that the paint is fully dry.

 Get the Homebuilding & Renovating Newsletter